-Dorn.1 SH Summer This is a lecture/seminar course designed to provide th microanatomy, physiology, and histology of the dental pulp.
+Dorn.1 SH Summer

+This is a lecture/seminar course designed to provide the student with an in-depth knowledge of the dental pulp, both in health and disease.
+Emphasis will be placed on the embryology, microanatomy, physiology, and histology of the dental pulp.
 Both classic and current literature are used to highlight the various pulpal reactions to a variety of irritants, along with associated diagnostic and clinical therapeutic procedures.